paulsebastian97/ridgeback_ws/README.md

 # ridgeback-ws
-A ROS Workspace to test the motion produced by different planners when applied on mecanum robot/holonomic robot using a ridgeback robot.
+A ROS Workspace to test the motion produced by different local planners when applied on mecanum robot/holonomic robot using a ridgeback robot.

 ## Purpose of this workspace

-To test the motion created by using different planners.
+To test the motion created by using different local planners.
 And to understand which planner can be used and the advantages and disadvantages of using a certain planner for holonomic robot.
 As per testing teb planner is suitable for mecanum robot/holonomic robot.